 - a.
 Employees may be assigned to perform the duties of a higher classification on an "acting" basis when a vacancy exists or when a special limited term assignment necessitates an Employee to work out of class in such a higher classification.
 To receive acting pay, a written request using the appropriate personnel form shall be completed and provided to the Employee and the Human Resources Director prior to the assignment of duties.
-An Employee performing the duties of a higher classification including positions listed in Appendix A for three (3) work days or more [24 consecutive hours (1 twenty-four-hour shift) for 56-hour Engineers] will be paid at the rate of the higher range that would be appropriate in case of promotion.
+An Employee performing the duties of a higher classification including positions listed in Appendix A for three (3) work days or more [24 consecutive hours (1 twenty-four hour shift) for 56-hour Engineers] will be paid at the rate of the higher range that would be appropriate in case of promotion.
 This increase will not be less than the equivalent of a two (2) range increase in pay when filling in for positions listed in Appendix A. Employees, who are assigned tasks to perform of an Employee in a higher pay range, may receive a one (1) range increase. - b.
 In the "acting" position, the Employee is subject to the same conditions as if the assignment were permanent except that periods of leave of one full day/shift or more and cash-outs will be at their regular "non-acting" rate of pay.
 At the time the "acting" assignment is terminated, the Employee shall resume the position and pay held prior to the "acting" assignment. - c.
 All hours worked by qualified Employees "acting in capacity" as a Fire Service Area Captain, shall be paid at the higher wage rate which would be appropriate in the case of promotion.
-This does not include d.
+This does not include "acting in capacity" for an approved absence of up to three hours by the assigned shift Captain.
+However, if an approved absence of up to three hours is extended, all hours "acting in capacity" in excess of the initial three hours, shall be paid at the higher rate. - d.
 An hourly Employee assigned to a higher level job class will receive personal leave and holiday pay at their regular hourly rate (of the position held prior to the "acting" assignment).